 Intrastate travel within Western Australia

-From midnight on Thursday, 28 May, all of Western Australia’s internal boundaries will be lifted except for:
+From Friday, 5 June, all of Western Australia’s internal boundaries have been lifted except for:

 (b) (potentially) self-imposed restrictions by native title holders (we are aware that some Aboriginal representative bodies have imposed their own restrictions on lands subject to native title determinations).

 For current, project specific advice – please contact Marshall McKenna.

 The G2G Pass program has now been introduced by the State Government and the WA Police.
 The G2G Pass program covers: